 - Clinical Images (5 minutes)– One image, one teaching point.
 These brief posts are intended for 5-minute warm-ups before rounds or morning report.

 Each format, especially a chalk talk, requires preparation time to become familiar with the material before using it to teach.

 Brandon is the Creator and Editor-in-Chief of teachIM.org.
 His vision is to increase access to teaching content and make it easier for medical educators to teach better, more often.
 After completing his residency training at the University of Washington he has spent his career in hospital medicine as a full-time educator.
 His primary educational focus is on curriculum development, clinical reasoning and communication skills.
 Clinically, he specializes in managing decompensated chronic disease, substance use disorders and end-of-life care.

 Yilin is a hospitalist/nocturnist that joined the team in 2016.
 She has a focused interest in medical education - in particular, how to incorporate technology and online teaching tools into everyday teaching and how to simplistically present complex medical information.
 She is an avid reader of the medical literature and is an amateur artist in her free time.

 After completing her Internal Medicine residency and chief year at UWMC, Lauren began working with expert radiologists to develop a large archive of clinical images for the site.

 Neha Deshpande, MD

-Neha is the newest member of the TeachIM editorial team.
-She completed Internal Medicine residency at the UW in 2017 and is currently working as a hospitalist/nocturnist at UWMC.
+Neha joined the editorial team shortly after completing an Internal Medicine residency at the UW in 2017.
+She leads research for our team as we attempt to determine the most effective way forward.
 She has a strong passion for medical education, curriculum development, and mentoring.